my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   make sure your surroundings are clear;

--   if there are cars coming from behind you and they stop $\rightarrow$ you <span style='color:chartreuse'>put on left signal</span> and carry on your maneuver b/c no one can get pass you when you block the whole way;
+-   if there are cars coming from behind you and they stop $\rightarrow$ you <span style='color:#32CD32'>put on left signal</span> and carry on your maneuver b/c no one can get pass you when you block the whole way;
     -   generally you don't need to put on a left signal b/c your reversing light will indicate your intention;
 -   if there are cars coming from behind and they go around you $\rightarrow$ you pause and let them pass, then continue your maneuver;